 Upon recognizing environmental concerns during a Phase I ESA, recommendations for subsurface testing may be necessary, per the ASTM standards.
 This continuation of the assessment is referred to as a “Phase 2 Environmental Site Assessment” (or Phase 2 Subsurface Investigation).
 The Phase 2 scope of work is a function of the Recognized Environmental Conditions at the Subject Site.
 As a result, the Phase 2 ESA directly investigates whether those conditions are causing subsurface contamination, or not.

 In some cases, a Phase 1 ESA Report isn’t necessary to start off.
-Some lending institutions, along with the SBA, initiate due diligence in the form of limited investigations.
+Alternatively, some lending institutions, along with the SBA, initiate due diligence in the form of limited investigations.
 In fact, a limited environmental site assessment such as a desktop environmental report or a transaction screen assessment can serve as a preliminary tool to evaluate risk.
-Based on the findings of these limited reports, there may or may not be a recommendation to follow through with a Phase 1 ESA.
+Basing on the findings of these limited reports, there may or may not be a recommendation to follow through with a Phase 1 ESA.

 Phase I Environmental Site Assessments require certification by environmental professionals, such as geologists and engineers.
 To illustrate the components of a typical Phase 1 ESA, the following items are part of the assessment.

 A low-cost Phase 1 Environmental Site Assessment typically performs below the required standard.
 Usually, suspiciously low-costing Phase 1 ESAs contain major errors and omissions.
-Errors on a critical assessment like this can result in expensive legal and regulatory agency fees.
+In fact, errors on a critical assessment like this can result in expensive legal and regulatory agency fees.
 Moreover, there could be a requirement to cleanup unforeseen contamination.
-Consumers should be aware of the fair industry standard pricing of a Phase 1 ESA.
+Consumers should be aware of the fair industry-standard pricing of a Phase 1 ESA.

 Case Example (Year 2018, Los Angeles, CA): Company-A is commissioned to conduct an environmental review on a property.
 Company-B prepared a low-cost Phase 1 ESA report on the same property.
 During the review, Company-A found significant errors and omissions.
 The low-cost report by Company-B missed that there had been a gasoline station and underground tanks on the property for over a decade.
 Consequently, the low-cost Phase 1 ESA report by Company-B disqualifies under Innocent Landowner Liability Protection Policy.
 And the owner of the property is faced with high legal costs and cleanup responsibilities.